webxos/macroslow/README.md

-# 🐪  **WebXOS 2025 PROJECT DUNES MCP SDK: AI-Powered Quantum Frontier (OPEN SOURCE BETA)**
+# 🐪  **PROJECT DUNES: MODEL CONTEXT PROTOCOL SDK (OPEN SOURCE BETA)**

-Welcome to the **WebXOS 2025 PROJECT DUNES MCP SDK** by [webxos.netlify.app](https://webxos.netlify.app), a quantum-distributed, AI-orchestrated powerhouse hosted on GitHub!
-This SDK fuses 4x Vial agents, PyTorch cores, SQLAlchemy databases, and `.md` wallet functions into a versatile toolkit.
+Welcome to the **PROJECT DUNES** by [webxos.netlify.app](https://webxos.netlify.app), a quantum-distributed, AI-orchestrated powerhouse hosted on GitHub!
+This model context protocol SDK fuses 4x Vial agents, PyTorch cores, SQLAlchemy databases, and `.md` wallet functions into a versatile toolkit.
 It acts as a collection of tools and agents for users to fork and build off of as boilerplates and OEM project templates.✨

 ## 🐪  FEATURING: DUNES  (Distributed Unified Network Exchange System) ##
 **Multi-Augmented Machine Learning Integration for Secure Network Exchange Systems**